The Keystone Method™

 $6,000

-• Retirement income strategy mapped and the first actions initiated
+• Retirement income strategy mapped, with timing and withdrawal actions initiated

-• Multi-year Roth conversion plan decided and in motion
+• Multi-year Roth conversion and tax-window plan decided, paced, and ready for execution

-• Tax strategy coordinated across the year, not left until April
+• Tax strategy coordinated across the year, with the next filing-season and year-end steps clear

 Read more about who this fits